Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe top right card represents the second possible outcome.
+Click for DetailsThe card at the left of the lower line represents the person or qualities that will sustain your spiritual journey.
 The Hierophant: Faith in tradition and the old school.
 A justified and ancient source of power.
 Being supportive, sympathetic and loyal.
 Receiving instructions, learning, guidance or inspiration.
 The ability to hear a higher or inner voice.
 May also indicate a religious ritual, such as a marriage or an initiation.